 The running annual average is calculated by averaging the concentrations of samples from a given sampling point from the last 4 quarters.
 The average must be recomputed every quarter.
 For example, if a sample is taken in the first quarter, use the last 3 quarters of the previous year to calculate the average.
-For an example, see Figure 11.
+For an example, see Figure 12 on page 44.